-No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 53 Identification of apprenticeship Ongoing In Compliance BC Hydro has undertaken the following initiatives described in opportunities during construction the Plan to date: - Required Site C contractors to adhere to the provincial government's policy "Apprentices on Public Projects in British Columbia" which requires identification of apprentices being utilized on the Site C Project.
+No. EAC Condition Implementation Compliance 2020 Description Status Status EAC 53 · Identification of apprenticeship opportunities during construction Ongoing In Compliance BC Hydro has undertaken the following initiatives described in the Plan to date: Required Site C contractors to adhere to the provincial government's policy "Apprentices on Public Projects in British Columbia" which requires identification of apprentices being utilized on the Site C Project.
 BC Hydro requires Site C contractors contractually to comply with the provincial government policy which requires contractors to demonstrate they are engaged in apprenticeship training and use apprentices on the work site.
-BC Hydro will be ensuring compliance with the any updated policy as appropriate to applicable contracts - Worked with major Site C contractors to identify apprenticeship and training opportunities for the term of their respective construction contract.
+BC Hydro will be ensuring compliance with the any updated policy as appropriate to applicable contracts.
 BC Hydro has also included broad apprentice targets in the Main Civil Works (MCW) contract.
 In addition, both the Generating Station and Spillway (GSS) Civil contract and the Transmission lines and the substation contracts have apprentice targets included in them that were developed based on the request of government as outlined above to assist companies to aspire to a 25 per cent or greater target for apprentices.
-Apprentice target will also be included in the Balance of Plant contract - BC Hydro meets regularly with Site C Contractors via the Contractors Labour Committee.
-A part of this meeting's agenda includes reviewing workforce requirements and apprenticeship reporting to ensure targets and reporting requirements are met.
-This also includes determining what support is required for training workers for upcoming project required skills. " - A pre-carpentry skills program was developed in partnership with BC Hydro and Northern Lights College, with funding provided through the BC Hydro Trades and Skilled Training Award Bursary.
-Funding for this program was also provided through the North East Native Advancing Society (NENAS) and
+Apprentice targets will also be included in the Balance of Plant contracts, as appropriate.
+BC Hydro meets regularly with Site C Contractors via the Contractors Labour Committee.
+A part of this meeting's agenda also includes determining what support is required for training workers for upcoming project required skills.
+A pilot BC Hydro and Northern Lights College Fish Monitoring program was completed in July 2020, with 8 local indigenous students completing the program.
+This program was structured to accommodate Covid-19 safety protocols.
+This program included workforce training certification in preparation for employment opportunities.
+The program also included electrofishing and swift water training.
+Students received a cheque from The BC Hydro Trades & Skilled Training Indigenous Award as completion/stipend amount for finishing the program.